Program Overview

 Internship Period

-An intern may work only during the stated semester dates.
-For Fall semester credit students will be contracted to work - August through December, for Spring semester credit - January through May, and for Summer semester credit - May through August.
-If special conditions arise where the internship request overlaps semesters, approval from the Internship Coordinator is required.
+An intern will work during the stated semester dates.
+For Fall semester credit, students will be contracted to work - August through December, for Spring semester credit - January through May, and for Summer semester credit - May through August.
+If special conditions arise where the internship request overlaps semesters, contact Professor Scalia.

 Required Work Hours

-A student is required to work a total of 150 hours at the internship placement site (15 weeks x 10-12 hours per week) to earn three internship credit hours.
+A student is required to work a total of 135 hours at the internship placement (15 weeks for approximately 8 hours per week) to earn three internship credit hours.

 Internship Credit Hours

-A student can earn up to 15 hours of internship credit during his/her last two years at Buffalo State College.
-Generally, no internship credit will be granted to a student for his/her current job.
+A student can earn up to 12 hours of internship credit during the last two years at Buffalo State University.
+Generally, internship credit is not granted for a student’s current job, unless the tasks and assignments increase with responsibility.
+Contact Professor Scalia for clarification and final decision.

 Timesheets